-Page and line Justification for Confidential Treatment numbers of Exhibit JRD-2 Page 75, lines Contains Sprint-Florida vendor specific pricing information, or 1-9 & 15, information from which such information can be derived, which Sprintcolumns 4-9 Florida is required by the terms of the vendor contracts to keep confidential.
+Page and line numbers of Exhibit JRD-2 Justification for Confidential Treatment Page 75, lines 1-9 & 15, columns 4-9 Contains Sprint-Florida vendor specific pricing information, or information from which such information can be derived, which Sprint- Florida is required by the terms of the vendor contracts to keep confidential.
 Allowing competitors access to this information would compromise Sprint-Florida's relationship with the vendors, would adversely impact Sprint-Florida's ability to contract on favorable terms and would unfairly advantage competitors by allowing them to develop marketing and pricing plans without incurring the time and expense that a competitor would otherwise have to expend.
-Page 77, lines Contains Sprint-Florida vendor specific pricing information, or 3 & 4 columns information from which such information can be derived, which Sprint- 4-9.
-Florida is required by the terms of the vendor contracts to keep 4-2. confidential.
-Allowing competitors access to this information would compromise Sprint-Florida's relationship with the vendors, would : adversely impact Sprint-Florida's ability to contract on favorable terms and would unfairly advantage competitors by allowing them to develop marketing and pricing plans without incurring the time and expense Dece 70 lines that a competitor would otherwise have to expend.
-Page 78, lines Contains Sprint-Florida vendor specific pricing information, or 3-7, columns information from which such information can be derived, which Sprint- 4-9 Florida is required by the terms of the vendor contracts to keep confidential.
+Page 77, lines 3 & 4 columns 4-9 Contains Sprint-Florida vendor specific pricing information, or information from which such information can be derived, which Sprint- Florida is required by the terms of the vendor contracts to keep confidential.
 Allowing competitors access to this information would compromise Sprint-Florida's relationship with the vendors, would adversely impact Sprint-Florida's ability to contract on favorable terms and would unfairly advantage competitors by allowing them to develop marketing and pricing plans without incurring the time and expense that a competitor would otherwise have to expend.
-Page 79, lines Contains Sprint-Florida vendor specific pricing information, or 3-5, columns information from which such information can be derived, which Sprint- 4-9 Florida is required by the terms of the vendor contracts to keep confidential.
+Page 78, lines 3-7, columns 4-9 Contains Sprint-Florida vendor specific pricing information, or information from which such information can be derived, which Sprint- Florida is required by the terms of the vendor contracts to keep confidential.
 Allowing competitors access to this information would compromise Sprint-Florida's relationship with the vendors, would adversely impact Sprint-Florida's ability to contract on favorable terms and would unfairly advantage competitors by allowing them to develop marketing and pricing plans without incurring the time and expense that a competitor would otherwise have to expend.
-Page 80, lines Contains Sprint-Florida vendor specific pricing information, or 2-6 & 8, information from which such information can be derived, which Sprintcolumns 7-9 Florida is required by the terms of the vendor contracts to keep confidential.
+Page 79, lines 3-5, columns 4-9 Contains Sprint-Florida vendor specific pricing information, or information from which such information can be derived, which Sprint- Florida is required by the terms of the vendor contracts to keep confidential.
+Allowing competitors access to this information would compromise Sprint-Florida's relationship with the vendors, would adversely impact Sprint-Florida's ability to contract on favorable terms and would unfairly advantage competitors by allowing them to develop marketing and pricing plans without incurring the time and expense that a competitor would otherwise have to expend.
+Page 80, lines 2-6 & 8, columns 7-9 Contains Sprint-Florida vendor specific pricing information, or information from which such information can be derived, which Sprint- Florida is required by the terms of the vendor contracts to keep confidential.
 Allowing competitors access to this information would